What to do if you detect or suspect American foulbrood

 Honey testing and larval smears

-Beekeepers can have honey tested to detect AFB spores by Gribbles Veterinary Pathology.
+Beekeepers can have honey tested to detect AFB spores by Gribbles Veterinary Pathology or any other National Association of Testing Authorities (NATA) accredited laboratory in Australia.

 Honey culture tests (HCTs) are an effective tool that can detect early infections of AFB.
 Beekeepers are required to pay for their HCT.

-Larval smears of suspect AFB cells can also be submitted to Gribbles Laboratory.
+Larval smears of suspect AFB cells can also be submitted to Gribbles Laboratory or any other NATA-accredited laboratory in Australia.

 This is done by removing a single diseased or suspect honey bee larva (or remains) from its cell using a clean matchstick and smearing it on a labelled glass slide.